 In Fall 2015, I was the course instructor at NYU for MAT 122.007: Calculus II, an undergraduate course in calculus.
-Here is a link to the course page.

 In Summer 2014, I was a course instructor at MIT for 18.085: Computational science and engineering I, a graduate course in computational science.
-Here is a link to the course page.

 In Spring 2013, I was the recitation instructor at MIT for 18.04: Complex variables with applications, an undergraduate course in complex analysis.
-Here is a link to the course page.

 In Summer 2007, I was a tutor for single-variable calculus at the Freshman Scholars' Institute (FSI) at Princeton.